 1 box of unsweetened Almond or Hemp Milk (optional)

-LOTS of organic veggies: broccoli, kale, chard, carrots, mushrooms, cabbage, cauliflower, asparagus, winter squash, sweet potatoes
+LOTS of organic veggies: broccoli, kale, chard, carrots, mushrooms, cabbage, cauliflower, asparagus, winter squash, sweet potatoesfresh ginger root (in the produce section)

 turmeric (in the spice section)